RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 ## Nsimbi Manager

 ### Overview
-A smart AI-assisted Finance Manager that aims to help you make more informed personal finance decisions easily.
+A smart AI-assisted Financial Manager that aims to help you make more informed personal finance decisions easily.
 To provide a unique and tailor-made experience just for you, the mobile application improves (gets smarter) as you use it over time.
 Nsimbi Manager aims to be **"Your Free Personal Finance Manager"**.

 **Note:** This project is currently still a **Work In Progress** 😊